mdlacasse/Owl/README.md

 given [here](https://github.com/mdlacasse/ARP-Lab/blob/main/Jupyter_tutorial.md).

 For simulating your own realizations, use the files beginning with template.
-Make a copy and rename them keeping the same extension and give them your own names.
+Make a copy and rename them with your own names while keeping the same extension.
 Then you'll be able to personalize a case with your own numbers and start experimenting with Owl.

 ## Basic capabilities